goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 So, you no longer have to specify those fields.

+For more detailed information, please visit [adding a CRUD handler section](_docs/adding-a-new-module/adding-a-crud-handler.md)

 # 🍰 How to add a new column

 Once you have a CRUD handler, you can add a new column by invoking the following command: